 SSP-1A/B Burman River Chinook Salmon Total Escapement Estimation Project, 2009 (Year 1)

 Rivers Inlet Chinook are harvested in recreational fisheries, commercial and subsistence fisheries in BC and Alaska, and some of the largest Chinook salmon caught in marine waters originate from Rivers Inlet streams.
 This project is consistent with the 3rd goal of the Northern Fund, specifically, to enhance wild stock production through low technology techniques using capacity in existing facilities.
-This project is a 5-year enhancement program for Kilbella-Chuckwalla Chinook that will promote production for a wild stock that is currently well below its production potential without creating any long-term operational obligations.
+This Kilbella-Chuckwalla Chinook enhancement project that will promote production for a wild stock that is currently well below its production potential without creating any long-term operational obligations.

 N19-E06 Kilbella/Chuckwalla Chinook Salmon Stock Recovery Enhancement 2019 Report